 How to Cook Eggs

-Learning a few ways to cook eggs for your kids can make a giant difference in whether or not they’ll eat them.
+Learning a few ways to cook eggs for your kids can make a giant difference in whether they’ll eat them.
 Many kids have a preference for how they like to eat them, but sorting through the options can be tricky.
-I’m going to share my favorite ways to cook eggs for kids, starting with babies, then toddlers and on up.
+I’m going to share my favorite ways to cook eggs for kids, starting with babies, then toddlers, and on up.
 Here’s a look at some of the most common ways to cook eggs:

-6. Scrambled in the microwave
+3. Scrambled on the stove top or in the microwave

-7. Omelet on the stovetop
+4. Omelet on the stove top

-9. Fried in the oven
+5. Fried on the stove top or in the oven

-10. Baked into egg muffins
+6. Baked into egg muffins

 Nutrition in Eggs